 For example, if the extension requires a library foo and you install

-(that is, headers in /opt/foo/include
+it under /opt/foo (that is, headers in /opt/foo/include

-and library objects in /opt/foo/lib
+and library objects in /opt/foo/lib), then you can pass

-to configure the extension.
+--with-local=/opt/foo to configure the extension.

 If you don’t like these default behavior, you can call individual

-functions instead.
-See cf-init
+cf-* functions instead.
+See cf-init below.

 {gauche.configure}

 Initialize the configure system.
-Corresponds to autoconf’s AC_INIT
+Corresponds to autoconf’s AC_INIT.

 This must be called once in the